roberson-io/mdd/README.md

 This creates a Bloom filter to store and lookup file hashes in a space efficent manner.

+[The original version](https://github.com/droberson/million_dollar_dream) of this tool was written in Python.

 ## Dependencies
 [Go wrapper for MurmurHash3](https://github.com/roberson-io/mmh3)